matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 will both: insert into this table before processing each site, and then process the entries, launching the core archiving process for each valid entry.

+### PHP Classes

+* **Piwik\Plugins\CoreConsole\Commands\CoreArchiver**: The `Command` class for the `core:archive` command.
+This will create and use a `CronArchive` instance.
+This is the main code path from which `CronArchive` is invoked, the only other being the `CoreAdminHome.runCronArchiving` API method.
+* **Piwik\CronArchive**: Encapsulates the entire cron archiving process.
+This class will loop over every requested site (or work on an existing shared queue of site IDs), invalidate data tha needs to be invalidated for it, and process archives for every invalidation for the site.
+* **Piwik\CronArchive\QueueConsumer**: This class is used by CronArchive to get the next invalidated archives to process.
+It queries the archive_invalidations table and returns a batch of archive invalidations to process.
+CronArchive will then launch API requests to
+  `CoreAdminHome.archiveReports` for those invalidations.
+* **Piwik\CliMulti**: This is a utility class used by CronArchive to initiate multiple API requests in parallel.
+It will try to execute the requests from the CLI using the `climulti:request` command if it can.
+Otherwise it falls back to initiating curl requests.
+* **Piwik\CronArchive\SharedSiteIds**/**Piwik\CronArchive\FixedSiteIds**: These two classes specify the site IDs to archive for `CronArchive`.
+  `FixedSiteIds` is used when the `--force-idsites` option is used and provides an in memory list of site IDs to `CronArchive`. `SharedSiteIds` uses an `option` table entry to pull sites from.
+If the option does not exist, the ID for every site in matomo is added, if it already exists we use what's there. `SharedSiteIds` will pull one site ID at a time from the option and give it to `CronArchive` to process.
+This allows multiple `core:archive` instances to work on the same list.
+* **Piwik\CronArchive\SegmentArchiving**: This is a utility class that contains some logic for getting the stored segments to invoke archiving for and how long in the past we need to re-archive data for when a segment is created or updated.
+* **Piwik\Archive\ArchiveInvalidator**: This is a core service class that is not strictly part of the core:archive system, but is very important to it.
+It contains the logic to invalidate archive data, and `CronArchive` uses it (indirectly) to invalidate archives before it starts processing for a single site.

+The entire code path for core:archive execution is:

+- The `CoreArchiver` command class is invoked.
+It processes user input and constructs a `CronArchive` instance.
+Options are set on the instance and it is invoked.
+- `CronArchive` uses `FixedSiteIds` or `SharedSiteIds` to start pulling sites to archive.
+For every site in that list:
+  - `CronArchive` invalidates any data that needs to be invalidate for the site.
+This can be from visits tracked in the past, entities like segments that were created or updated or special periods specified in config or settings.
+The invalidations are inserted into the `archive_invalidations` table.
+  - `CronArchive` then uses `QueueConsumer` to pull invalidations to process from the `archive_invalidations` table which pulls them in the correct execution order.
+  - `CronArchive` takes the batch of invalidations from `QueueConsumer` and uses `CliMulti` to launch multiple archiving processes via API method.
+  - `CronArchive` looks at the results of those API calls and determines whether the request was successful.
+If so, the invalidation is removed.
+Otherwise it is unset and we ignore it until the next time we process this site.
+  - This continues until `QueueConsumer` reports no invalidations to process.
+- We pull a new site and process it.
+This continues until there are no sites to process.

 ### Range Archiving vs All Others

 By default when using core:archive, day, week, month & year periods are not processed in the browser.
 Range periods